-Bikram yoga is a relatively new style of yoga, compared to more traditional types, although it is based on Hatha yoga.
-This 90 minute sequence consists of 26 postures, each repeated twice and it is performed in a yoga studio, heated to roughly 40C, 105F.
+Bikram yoga is a relatively new style of yoga, compared to more traditional types.
+It is based on Hatha yoga and this 90 minute sequence consists of 26 postures, each repeated twice.
+It is performed in a yoga studio, heated to roughly 40C (105F).

 What is Bikram yoga?

 Bikram Choudhury was born and raised in Calcutta, India.
-Due to injury, Bikram, who had practiced yoga since the age of 4, designed the 26 Bikram yoga poses, which he claims is responsible for enabling him to return to health.
+Due to injury, Bikram, who had practiced yoga since the age of 4, designed the 26 Bikram yoga poses.
+He claims is responsible for enabling him to return to health.

-In the early 90’s Bikram yoga made it’s way to London through one of Bikram’s students, who founded her own chain of yoga studios, Fierce Grace, and has since developed into many yoga studios dedicating their classes to this style of yoga, or having it as an option on the menu.
+In the early 90’s Bikram yoga made it’s way to London through one of Bikram’s students, who founded her own chain of yoga studios, Fierce Grace.
+This has since developed into many yoga studios dedicating their classes to this style of yoga, or having it as a class option.

 It is also now a world recognised brand with franchises worldwide.
 Those who wish to teach Bikram’s method must be an accredited teacher, having completed one of his own teacher training courses.

 In more recent years though, Bikram Choudhury’s fame has taken a downward spiral, after alleged sexual assault and discrimination claims from former students.